RISBC-19 State Fuel Gas Code

 (6) Gas fired appliances may be installed in loft or open efficiency type apartments when there is a sleeping area not a sleeping room.
 The installation of appliances must comply with section 304.5 for combustion air required volume and the manufacturers’ installation instructions.

-305.10 (IFGS) Repair garages: Appliances installed in repair garages shall be installed in a detached building or room, separated from repair areas by walls or partitions, floors, or floor-ceiling assemblies that are constructed so as to prohibit the transmission of vapors and having a fire-resistance rating of not less than 1 hour, and that have no openings in the wall separating the repair area within 8 feet (2438 mm) of the floor.
+Section 305.10 (IFGS) Repair garages: Appliances installed in repair garages shall be installed in a detached building or room, separated from repair areas by walls or partitions, floors, or floor-ceiling assemblies that are constructed so as to prohibit the transmission of vapors and having a fire-resistance rating of not less than one (1) hour, and that have no openings in the wall separating the repair area within eight feet (8') (2438 mm) of the floor.
 Wall penetrations shall be fire stopped.
 Air for combustion purposes shall be obtained from the outdoors.
 The appliance room shall not be used for the storage of combustible materials.

-1. Overhead heaters where installed not less than 8 feet (2438 mm) above the floor shall be permitted.
+1. Overhead heaters where installed not less than eight feet (8') (2438 mm) above the floor shall be permitted.

 2. Heating appliances for vehicle repair areas where there is no dispensing or transferring of Class I or II flammable or combustible liquids or liquefied petroleum gas shall be installed in accordance with NFPA 30A.

 311.1 Space-heating systems.
-Interior spaces intended for human occupancy shall be provided with active or passive space-heating systems capable of maintaining a minimum indoor temperature of 68°F (20°C) at point 3 feet (914 mm) above floor on the design heating day.
+Interior spaces intended for human occupancy shall be provided with active or passive space-heating systems capable of maintaining a minimum indoor temperature of sixty-eight degrees Fahrenheit (68° F) (twenty degrees Celsius (20° C)) at point three feet (3') (914 mm) above floor on the design heating day.
 The installation of portable space heaters shall not be used to achieve compliance with this section.

 Exception: Interior spaces where the primary purpose is not associated with human comfort.